luucay/luucay/README.md

 ![](https://pbs.twimg.com/profile_banners/3072209228/1611217201/1500x500)

-- 🌜 I'm 17 and i always want to give the best service to my customers
+- 🌜 I'm 17 and I always want to give the best service to my customers
 - 🏦 I'm a computing student who specializes in hardware and software.
 - 🤔 I’m currently learning **Java** and **HTML**
 - 💬 Feel free to contact me on any of my social platforms!